Morebits05/Ray-Tracing-in-One-Weekend/README.md

 ## Instructions

-Download using git or by downlaoding the zip file off Github.\n javac Main or java Main
+Download using git or by downlaoding the zip file off Github.

+javac Main or java Main

 That's it!